+where $a \in \{0,1\}$ indicates whether rideshare assistance is provided, $y \in \{0,1\}$ indicates whether a client appeared at their court date, $\mathbb{I}_{\textup{frequent}}(x)$ indicates whether an individual is in frequent contact with law enforcement, and the positive constants $c_1$ and $c_2$ characterize the relative values of the terms.
+(In Eq.~\eqref{eq:r}, we do not multiply $a$ by a constant, since the overall scale of $r$ is arbitrary.)
+This choice of $r$ encodes the (hypothetical) policymaker's belief that: (1) appearing at one's court date is better than not appearing; (2) receiving rideshare assistance is better than not receiving it, regardless of the outcome; and (3) the value of both assistance and appearance is greater for those who frequently encounter law enforcement (i.e., those for whom an open bench warrant is more likely to result in jail time because they are more likely to encounter law enforcement).

-The first term in $U(\pi)$ captures the social value directly associated with each decision.
-The second term captures the social value of spending parity across the population more broadly.
-For example, in addition to preferring transportation assistance policies that boost appearance rates, a policymaker might also prefer those for which we spend similar amounts per person across neighborhoods.\footnote{ One can imagine different fairness penalties, e.g., a penalty if the distribution of \textit{actions} is unequal across groups. } Our goal is to find a policy $\pi^*$ that maximizes utility while satisfying the budget constraints.
+In addition to preferring transportation assistance policies that boost appearance rates, a policymaker might also prefer those for which we spend similar amounts per person across demographic groups, to ensure such investments are broadly applied across an agency's jurisdiction.
+The second term of $U(\pi)$ can be used to encode these parity preferences.
+For example, setting $f(x, a, y) = c(x, a)$ would encode a preference for spending parity.
+Depending on the application, one could imagine similarly penalizing a given policy if the distribution of \textit{actions} or \textit{successes} were unequal across groups.

+In practice, to encode preferences in this way, one might first show stakeholders anticipated outcomes of various hypothetical policies, akin to our survey above.
+We could then sweep over parameters to produce a utility function of the appropriate form that accurately captures the elicited preferences.
+Importantly, and in contrast with an axiomatic approach, our consequentialist paradigm is predicated on the belief that there are not universal, context-independent constraints on policies.
+Rather, the utility of a policy depends critically on how much one objective must be sacrificed to achieve another.

+Given this setup, our goal is to find a policy $\pi^*$ that maximizes utility while staying within budget.